EMPLOYMENT AGENCY (034)

 DCA will provide you with the listed signs, which you must post in the reception or waiting area, where all job applicants can see them.

 You must give each job applicant a written contract.
 You must also give a receipt to each job applicant who pays a fee, deposit, or any other payment as confirmation of payment.
 Contracts and receipts must include all information required by Section 181 of the New York General Business Law.
 For convenience, download the model contract in English and Spanish, and a model receipt in English and Spanish.

 In addition to the requirements of Section 181 of the New York General Business Law, the contracts that you use must also include all information required by Section 37.01 of the New York Arts and Cultural Affairs Law.
 A sample theatrical employment agency contract approved for use by DCA is available at: http://www.nyc.gov/html/dca/downloads/pdf/li_TalentAgencyContract.pdf

 - Statement of Employee Rights and Employer Responsibilities

 If you place job applicants as Class A domestic or household workers, you must give each applicant DCA’s “Domestic or Household Employees: Statement of Employee Rights and Employer Responsibilities.”
-Download the statement in English and Spanish.
+Download the statement in English.